dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 ```go
   p.ScaleBy(2)
 ```
 and the compiler will perform an implicit `&p` on the variable.
 This works only for variables, including struct fields like `p.X` and array or slice elements like `perim[0]`.
-We cannot call a `*Point` method on a non-addressable `Point` receiver, because there’s no way to obtain the address of a temporary value.
+We cannot call a `*Point` method on a non-addressable `Point` receiver, because there's no way to obtain the address of a temporary value.
 ```go
   Point{1, 2}.ScaleBy(2) // compile error: can't take address of Point literal
 ```